 When we send our kids off to college it is all too easy get caught up in the whirlwind of graduation, dorm shopping, packing and moving.
-They try to squeeze in every last second with their friends and we may succumb to some nostalgia and sadness.
-But motherhood means looking forward and preparing, not for doing their own laundry and signing up for classes, but for the real challenges ahead.
+They try to squeeze in every last second with their friends and we try to squeeze in every last second with them.
+But so much of parenthood is about looking forward and preparing our teens for what’s to come, not for doing their own laundry and signing up for classes, but for the real challenges ahead.
 The summer before going to college is a time to talk, really truly talk, about some of the most important things in life.

 1. Talk to them about the magnitude of going to college.

 While going to college may well have been expected of them, that doesn’t diminish the magnitude of this step.
-This is the talk where we remind them of their true good fortune to be offered this unparalleled opportunity, that in any other time and place, they would be going to work.
+This is the talk where we remind them of their true good fortune to be offered this unparalleled opportunity, that in any other time and place, they would be going to work and not have these years to learn and discover.
 Now is the moment to discuss the bounty a college campus has to offer with its speakers, concerts, athletics and courses.
-There is truly no place else like this and they need to be reminded that it would be criminal to spend four years playing video games, getting drunk and shopping online.
+There is truly no place else like it and they need to be reminded that it would be criminal to spend four years playing video games, getting drunk and shopping online.

 2. Talk about sexual misconduct.

 Talk about how it happens, why it happens and what to do if it happens.
 Talk about doing the right thing, being a real friend in need, and the emotional, physical and legal consequences of bad behavior.
 Talk to them about what real relationships are based upon.
 This conversation needs to be serious, lengthy and explicit.
 It is a conversation that will cover some very uncomfortable ground.
 Steel yourself, if you need to, and then sit down and talk.